YicongHong/Thinking-VLN/README.md

 # Thinking-VLN
-Some of my immature ideas and thoughts about the fascinating [Vision-and-Language Navigation](https://panderson.me/). :smiley:
+Some of my immature ideas and thoughts about the fascinating [Vision-and-Language Navigation](https://panderson.me/). :smiley: (last update 10.Mar.2021)

 Well... it has been three years, [WHERE IS MY SPOON???](https://bringmeaspoon.org/) :expressionless::expressionless::expressionless: